 Yes, all special teachers and media specialists are being issued a new laptop and are expected to exchange their former equipment in the issuance process.

 While all laptops will have certain software pre-installed including browsers (eg Google Chrome, Firefox, Edge) and LibreOffice, where applicable, by building level (elementary, middle, high), other software, whether licensed by the district or simply relevant to that level, has been pre-installed.
 As an example, the elementary laptops are pre-installed with the latest versions of licensed Smart Notebook (v18), licensed Mirroring360, and the software for their model document camera (Hovercam).

-Yes, but we strongly encourage compliance as the logistics of issuance to over 1000 staffers is already daunting.
-Teachers should be ready to exchange their current equipment for a new laptop on the day their building is scheduled.
+The technology department respectfully requests everyone’s cooperation as the logistics of device issuance and exchange involving over 1200 staffers is a daunting undertaking.
+Staff should be ready to exchange their current equipment for a new laptop on the day their building is scheduled.
 If they are not ready or are absent on their scheduled day, they are not able to turn in their device at another location and there is no makeup day per se for any building.
-During a limited time window, likely in January or February, after our department has completed scheduled issuance for all cohorts across the district, we will be in a position to circle back to those who, for various reasons, missed the exchange when it was initially scheduled for them.
+During a limited time window, in April, after our department has completed scheduled issuance for all cohorts across the district, we will be in a position to circle back to those who, for various reasons, missed the exchange when it was initially scheduled for them.
 We appreciate everyone’s cooperation to minimize the time that needs to be spent on deployment.

 Yes.
 You will receive a new power cord for the new laptop.